Gregor-Gottschewski/website/_posts/2025-05-06-adding-basic-auth-to-jakartaee.md

 layout: post
 title:  "Using Basic Authentication in Jakarta EE Applications"
 categories: jakartaee
+excerpt: Secure your Jakarta EE applications with the Basic authentication.
+This blog post shows you a simple setup to use Basic authentication in Jakarta EE.
 ---

 # Using Basic Authentication in a Jakarta EE Application